 These transactional systems cannot effectively answer strategic workforce questions, connect workforce decisions to business outcomes, or support future modeling and projections.
 Their underlying technology simply does not allow it in any meaningful way.

-Visier Workforce Intelligence looks at all the employee attributes, collected in all HR transactional systems, from payroll to HR management to talent acquisition to recognition and so on.
+Visier People looks at all the employee attributes, collected in all HR transactional systems, from payroll to HR management to talent acquisition to recognition and so on.

 Validate Visier’s Results and Build Trust With Your Stakeholders

-Each predictive model in Visier Workforce Intelligence is trained on all available employee data and employee events like promotions, resignations, and internal moves.
+Each predictive model in Visier People is trained on all available employee data and employee events like promotions, resignations, and internal moves.

 Predictive success is calculated by taking the predictions for employees at one instant in time and then measuring the actual event rate of these employees in the following validation period of one year.
 The predictive success measure is defined as the actual event rate of the employees with the highest predicted likelihood divided by the overall event rate in the organization.